-Nonviolence Studies Certificate Program
+Nonviolence Studies Undergraduate Certificate

 The certificate program explores:

-- How to find better ways to resolve conflict rather than bullying, abusing power, war, or violence
+- how to find better ways to resolve conflict rather than bullying, abusing power, war, or violence

-- Why people care about human rights, human wrongs, and social justice
+- why people care about human rights, human wrongs and social justice